-GRADE Needs further development Competent Excellent Obtains information from the patient that is • Systematically gathers information, usina relevant to their problem. questions appropriately targeted to the problem. enquiry needed to investigate the problem. • Employs examinations and investigations that are • Makes appropriate use of existing information broadly in line with the patient's problem. about the problem and the patient's context. • Identifies abnormal findings and results Chooses examinations and targets already known and what is later discovered. investigations appropriately.
+GRADE Needs further development Competent Excellent Obtains information from the patient that is • Systematically gathers information, · Proficiently identifies the nature and scope of usina relevant to their problem. questions appropriately targeted to the problem. enquiry needed to investigate the problem. • Employs examinations and investigations that are • Makes appropriate use of existing information • Uses an incremental approach, basing further broadly in line with the patient's problem. about the problem and the patient's context. enquiries, examinations and tests on what is • Identifies abnormal findings and results Chooses examinations and targets already known and what is later discovered. investigations appropriately.
 Identifies the implications of findings and results.